KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS16.0.md

 su
 rpi3-powerbutton.sh
 ```

+*You can also use the DIY power button to boot the device to TWRP recovery.
+Press and hold the button while powering on the device until you see the TWRP screen.
+If you use this method to boot to recovery, you can ignore what is said about booting into/out of TWRP later in the FAQ.*

 Q: How to enable audio through 3.5mm jack?
 *Execute following commands in 'adb shell'/serial console/terminal (you can enable built-in terminal app from Settings -> System -> Developer options -> Local terminal) to enable the feature and reboot your device:*